 11. Dress Down

-If you are walking around covered in gold chains, rings and dripping jewels then chances are people will notice, think you’ve got money and it makes you more of a target.
+If you are walking around covered in gold chains, rings and dripping jewels then chances are people will notice and think you’ve got money.
+This makes you more of a target.

 Have a tip to share about staying safe and avoiding theft?
 What gear or pack do you use to avoid problems while traveling?
 Let me know below!